Charge and Current in A Level Physics AS

 Current

 Current is defined as the rate of flow of electric charge.
-It is measured in amperes (A), where 1 ampere equals 1 coulomb of charge passing through a point in a circuit per second.
-Current can be classified into two types:
+It is measured in amperes (A).
+The relationship between current, charge, and time can be expressed with the formula:

 I = Q/t